jschnab/linux-sysadmin/essential_commands.md

 ### Pipelines

-You can connect multiple commands together with *pipelines*, which feed the output of one command into the input of another one.
+You can connect multiple commands together with *pipelines* that feed the output of one command into the input of another one.
 For example, you can paginate results of a command using `less`: